Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 Leaders who can stand in the storm without becoming the storm.
 Leaders who can act decisively without acting destructively.
 Leaders who can see humanity even in those they disagree with.

-The Lotus Leaf Principle is not a political strategy.
+This trio of principles is not a political strategy.
 It is a consciousness strategy.

 And consciousness shapes everything.